Solar eclipse of March 7, 1951: Broadcast

-This was the first solar eclipse in the world broadcast live on television.
+This was the first solar eclipse broadcast live on television.
 American stations such as WCBS-TV, WNET, and NBC News broadcast it live.
 The path of annularity did not pass the United States of America, and only a partial solar eclipse was visible from the southeastern half of the country.
-For example, in New York City, a partial solar eclipse occurred right before the sunset, whose gratitude (ratio of diameter covered by the moon) was only 17%, meaning only 8% of the total disk area was covered at the peak of the eclipse.
+For example, in New York City, a partial solar eclipse occurred right before the sunset, whose gratitude (ratio of diameter covered by the Moon) was only 17%, meaning only 8% of the total disk area was covered at the peak of the eclipse.
 The curator of the Hayden Planetarium in New York also asked "don’t get people too excited about it" in an interview with The New York Times, but many TV stations still incorporated the solar eclipse into their regular afternoon schedule and also some new TV technology was inaugurated.

+Eclipse details

+Shown below are two tables displaying details about this particular solar eclipse.
+The first table outlines times at which the Moon's penumbra or umbra attains the specific parameter, and the second table describes various other parameters pertaining to this eclipse.

+Eclipse season

+This eclipse is part of an eclipse season, a period, roughly every six months, when eclipses occur.
+Only two (or occasionally three) eclipse seasons occur each year, and each season lasts about 35 days and repeats just short of six months (173 days) later; thus two full eclipse seasons always occur each year.
+Either two or three eclipses happen each eclipse season.
+In the sequence below, each eclipse is separated by a fortnight.
+The first and last eclipse in this sequence is separated by one synodic month.